-If you manually download an update package, you can verify the signature yourself to confirm that the package is authentic and complete.
+You can verify the digital signature of software downloaded from Apple to confirm that the software authentic and complete.

-- Scroll to the bottom and locate the Fingerprints section.
-Look for the SHA-1 fingerprint.
+Scroll to the bottom of the Details section to see the SHA-256 fingerprint.

 Make sure that the SHA-256 fingerprint in the installer matches the following fingerprint.
 If they match, the signature is verified: click OK and allow the installer to continue.

 SHA-256 12 99 E9 BF E7 76 A2 9F F4 52 F8 C4 F5 E5 5F 3B 4D FD 29 34 34 9D D1 85 0B 82 74 F3 5C 71 74 5C

 The installer automatically verifies the files in the package.
 If any file has an issue, installation stops without changes to your system, and you'll see a message that the installer encountered an error.